MemCast: Memory-Driven Time Series Forecasting with Experience-Conditioned Reasoning: Experiments

 \subsection{Main Results}

 Table~\ref{tab:main_results} summarizes the performance on diverse context-rich benchmarks.
-Overall, \model{} consistently achieves the best or second-best results across datasets, surpassing different baselines.
+Overall, \model{} achieves the best results on most metrics, surpassing different baselines in a broad range of forecasting scenarios.
 Specifically, \model{} demonstrates consistently stronger performance than representative deep learning models across multiple datasets, with particularly noticeable improvements on highly volatile benchmarks such as NP and PJM.
 These results suggest that reasoning based on historical patterns may offer certain advantages in capturing irregular market dynamics, whereas approaches relying primarily on attention mechanisms may face limitations in such settings.
 Within the class of LLM-based forecasting methods, \model{} achieves lower prediction errors than Time-LLM on complex and noisy datasets such as BE.
 This observation indicates that, although fine-tuning-based approaches can adapt model behavior through parameter updates, their generalization ability may be challenged in high-noise scenarios.
-Furthermore, compared with TimeReasoner, \model{} attains more stable and consistently better performance across all benchmarks.
-This improvement is likely related to the explicit experience accumulation in \model{}, which allows historical forecasting experience to be reused across instances rather than being discarded after individual reasoning processes.
-Overall, these consistent gains empirically validate reformulating time series forecasting as experience-conditioned reasoning.
+Furthermore, compared with TimeReasoner, \model{} attains more stable performance across most benchmarks, while TimeReasoner remains competitive on several metrics.
+The overall improvement is likely related to the explicit experience accumulation in \model{}, which allows historical forecasting experience to be reused across instances rather than being discarded after individual reasoning processes.
+Overall, these results empirically validate reformulating time series forecasting as experience-conditioned reasoning.